mitchtreece/Director/README.md

 }
 ```

+**NOTE:** You might have noticed we initialized our window manually in the above example.
+Because our `SceneDirector` manages our window and initial
+view presentation, we _do not_ use a main storyboard.
+You can simply remove the storyboard file added to your project by default, and clear the "Main Interface" field in your target settings.
+You can continue using storyboards for your other view elements if desired.
+Simply load them directly from
+your view coordinator subclasses.

 ### SceneCoordinator
 `SceneCoordinator` is a root-level class that manages the initial view coordinator displayed by an application.
 This should be subclassed to return an appropriate `ViewCoordinator` instance when your application launches.